-A donation TSD/TSS technique which got its name because of how the J covering the hole resembles a parapet.
-You can preserve the lines underneath with this technique, which often leads to situations where you can immediately follow up with a Tetris.
+A donation TSD/TSS technique that got its name because of how the J covering the hole resembles a parapet.
+You can preserve the lines underneath, which often leads to situations where you can immediately follow up with a Tetris.

 Compare with the alternative way to make the T-Spin shape assuming that you had the same initial field:

 Compare Parapet with how you would build BT Cannon